 Key Point Due to Trade Deficit

-- As the economic theory suggests that the consistent trade deficits give adverse effect to the nation’s economic outlook which directly impacts the employment, growth and devaluing its currency.
+- As the economic theory suggests that consistent trade deficits give adverse effects on the nation’s economic outlook which directly impacts employment, growth and devaluing its currency.

 - Smaller countries are highly impacted due to its negative effects that trade deficit brings a certain period of time.
 While proponent alleges that any negative effect of deficit recovers with respect to change in time.